school-Tygo-van-den-Hurk/TUe-2IPE0-Software-Engineering-Project-2024-2025-Assignment-2-A4-Popular/src/main.typ

 = The Solution

-If humans make mistakes all the time by accident, why don't we make the robots do it?
+If humans make mistakes all the time by accident, why don't we automate some sort of checking?
 This is where what I made for our group comes in.
 One of the contributions I made for my group is a CI/CD pipeline.
 What is that?
 Good question!
 A CI/CD pipeline is something that constantly checks what you build for breaking changes.
 Every time you make a change this program will run over